-The Dracaena Marginata plant has an extensive root system; therefore, its roots can usually occupy a lot of space.
-However, luckily, this vast growth does not occur over the night.
+The Dracaena marginata plant has an extensive root system; therefore, its roots can usually occupy a lot of space.
 The Marginata plant’s roots grow gradually, giving the plant plenty of time to repot it.

-Please keep in mind that the Dracaena Marginata plant does not do well if grown in a fully-packed space.
+Please remember that the Dracaena marginata plant does not do well if grown in a fully-packed space.
 Therefore, repot it in a container that has good drainage and aeration.

-The Dracaena Marginata plant is an ornamental plant that is mostly grown for decorative purposes.
+The Dracaena marginata plant is an ornamental plant mostly grown for decorative purposes.
 Therefore, I suggest you get a plain white pot for your Dragon Tree plant so that its vibrant green leaves and attractive white flowers in a delicate white container make an eye-catching sight.

-Moreover, if you receive your Dracaena Marginata plant from Hawaii in lava-rock, before potting it replace one-third of its soil with the plant’s ideal loamy soil lox.
+Moreover, if you receive your Dracaena marginata plant from Hawaii in lava rock, it replaces one-third of its soil with the plant’s ideal loamy soil lox before potting.

 Remember to clean all your gardening tools before using them on the plant.

-The Dracaena Marginata plant does not grow massive within a few days; however, it does reach the ceiling at one point, if not pruned.
-Most plants, including the Dragon Tree, do not look as attractive if not pruned from time to time.
+The Dracaena marginata plant does not grow massive within a few days; however, it does reach the ceiling at one point, if not pruned.
+Most plants, including the Dragon Tree, look less attractive if not pruned occasionally.

-There is no definite time when you should prune your Dracaena Marginata plant; cut off a vine or two whenever you think it is outgrowing the given space or the vines seem uneven.
-However, the ideal time to cut the Dracaena Marginata plant is during the summer or spring season.
-Avoid pruning winter and fall seasons, as the plant becomes dormant.
+There is no definite time to prune your Dracaena marginata plant; cut off a vine or two whenever you think it is outgrowing the given space or the vines seem uneven.
+However, summer or spring is ideal for cutting the Dracaena Marginata plant.
+Avoid pruning during winter and fall, as the plant becomes dormant.